Skhwan/atm-simulator/README.md

 http://localhost:8080/atm-simulator/dispense?amount=<AMOUNT>
 ```
 while \<AMOUNT\> indicates money you want to dispense from ATM Simulator
-The response should look like
+<br/>The response should look like
 ```
 {
     "responseCode": "0",